mtlynch/mediagoblin/mediagoblin/plugins/flatpagesfile/README.rst

       For example: ``'/siteadmin/{adminname:\w+}'``

-2. **template**: The template to use for this url.
+2. **template**: The template to use for this URL.
 The template is in the flatpagesfile template directory, so you just need to specify the file name.